baytan0720/gofs/README.md

 **Chunk**: Usually, we divide files into fixed-size chunks, which is conducive to disk or network I/O and management, and disaster recovery can be achieved through backup blocks.

+**Lease**: Since most of the file operations of the client do not interact directly with the MetaServer, a lease mechanism is needed to control the connection and release of the client.

+Based on these, my goal is to design and implement a high-performance, highly available distributed file system.
+You can refer to [GFS](http://nil.csail.mit.edu/6.824/2022/papers/gfs.pdf), for more possible technical details.

+It's very challenging.
+We can use some open source tools to help implement it, but I still hope to implement most of the components.

+## Contributing

+We appreciate your help!

+If you have any ideas to join us, please see [CONTRIBUTING ](https://github.com/baytan0720/gofs/CONTRIBUTING.md)for details on submitting patches and the contribution workflow.